 It was always absolutely devastating to see them leave, knowing that there was nothing more that could be done for them.
 And now I was facing that same dread and uncertainty.
 It felt impossible to make any plans for the future because I was convinced that it was a future I wouldn’t be here for.

+I was booked in for surgery just two weeks after the biopsy results, a scary prospect as the operation was a major one.
 After I recovered I started six months of chemotherapy - I coped quite well and remained as positive as I could, but I found it quite traumatic to lose my hair.
 I’m a redhead, so it was a big part of my identity.
 Still, I smiled as I entered the chemotherapy unit, glad to start treatment that would hopefully knock out the cancer cells.

-Seven weeks after I completed my chemotherapy, I began taking olaparib.
-I was considered a good fit as I had the BRCA2 mutation – something that surprised me at the time, as I had no history of breast or ovarian cancer in my family.
+Seven weeks after that, I began taking olaparib.
+I was considered a good fit as I had the BRCA2 mutation - something that surprised me at the time, as I had no history of breast or ovarian cancer in my family.
+My oncologist explained a clinical trial had shown significant benefits of treatment with olaparib in patients with advanced ovarian cancer.

 It does make me feel very lucky in a way, that my diagnosis happened when it did – after this clinical trial had taken place and olaparib had been approved for use by the NHS.
+Sadly, I know that for many people, this wasn’t the case.

 Prior to the development of olaparib and other drugs like it, there had been no real change in the treatment of advanced ovarian cancer for decades, and the outlook was grim for most patients.
 But olaparib was a complete game-changer.
 It’s been revolutionary for the treatment of ovarian cancer.